smagiero/smarc/docs/index.md

 # Intro

-`smarc` is where I prototype RISC-V cores + memory system + accelerators for future **sequencing SoCs**.
-Sequence what?
-I keep an open-mind, but workloads of interest include molecules (sequence DNA), pictures (sequence senor streams), path planning (sequence movement).
-The project consists of two main parts.  `smile` checks what sequencing code does on the core being targeted for silicon and `smicro` checks how efficiently the hardware architecture executes the sequence-handling workloads programs.

-Thus, `smile` is meant to answer questions relevant to instruction semantics, traps/debugger, core stall behaviour, or core-visible performance counters.
-And `smicro` is meant to answer questions relevant to arbitration, multi-client contention, cache insertion, memory control or SoC topology.
-In short, `smile` and its tests are core-centric while `smicro` and its tests are fabric-centric.
+`smarc` is a simulation-first RISC-V architecture workspace for developing and validating sequencing-oriented SoC designs.

+The current focus is workloads where ordered data movement dominates: molecular data (for miniature DNA sequencing machines), sensor and image streams (for environmental observations), and path-planning traces (for autonomous vehicles).
+The project is split into two complementary environments:

+- `smile` validates core behavior: instruction semantics, traps/debugger flow, stall behavior, and core-visible counters.
+- `smicro` validates system behavior: memory arbitration, contention, cache and memory-control policy, and SoC topology.

+In short: `smile` is core-centric, and `smicro` is fabric-centric.

 ## Packages